-- 18. NEPA Level of Review worksheet must include the Determination of Level of Review Worksheet. - 19.
-If Applicants intend to use CDBG funding for GA Activities, a GA NEPA review will also be required at application submission, specifying the applicable exemption in 24 CFR §58.34(a). - 20.
+- 18. If Applicants intend to use CDBG funding for GA Activities, a GA NEPA review will also be required at application submission, specifying the applicable exemption in 24 CFR §58.34(a). - 19.
 For ED Business Assistance and CD housing assistance activities that operate as a program but, as per HUD, require site specific environmental reviews for NEPA clearance, only a GA NEPA review is required at application.
 Applicants using a Tiered Review process are strongly encouraged to submit their Tier 1 review at application.